Piadina is a thin yeast-free Italian flatbread that you can fill with anything you like and enjoy for a light lunch, snack, or dinner.

 Instructions

-- Transfer the dough on a worktop that you previously sprinkled with flour, and knead for 5 minutes until you have a smooth and soft dough ball.
+- Transfer it to a worktop sprinkled with flour, and knead for 5 minutes until you have a soft, compact, and smooth ball.

-- Cut the dough in 4 equal pieces, then shape each piece into a ball.
-Cover with a cloth and let rest for 15 to 30 minutes.
+- Cut the dough into 6 equal pieces of about 80 grams each (2.8 ounces).Shape each piece into a ball.
+Cover with a cloth and rest for 15 to 30 minutes.

-- When the flatbread is cooked, put it on a plate in between a clean kitchen cloth.
-This will help preserve moisture.
+- When cooked, put it on a plate in between a clean kitchen cloth when to preserve moisture.
 Repeat with the other flatbreads till you are done.

 Notes